Mission and Purposes

 Article IV.
 Committees

 Section 1.
-The Chairperson, with the consultation of the Steering Committee and approval of the AACR leadership, may establish Standing and Ad Hoc Committees to carry out the work of the Steering Committee.
-The number of Committees to be appointed will depend upon the approved programs and activities of the Working Group and the financial resources available to maintain the work of CIMM/AACR.
+The chairperson, with the consultation of the Steering Committee and approval of the AACR leadership, may establish standing and ad hoc committees to carry out the work of the Steering Committee.

 Top of page

 Section 1.
-An AACR Staff Liaison shall be appointed by the AACR Chief Executive Officer to serve as the facilitator of communication between the AACR and the CIMM/AACR Steering Committee, and to perform the administrative functions necessary to successfully execute the initiatives of the Steering Committee in keeping with the policies of the AACR.
+An AACR staff liaison shall be appointed by the AACR chief executive officer to serve as the facilitator of communication between the AACR and the CICR/AACR Steering Committee, and to perform the administrative functions necessary to successfully execute the initiatives of the Steering Committee in keeping with the policies of the AACR.

 Section 3.
-All official communications coming from the Steering Committee must first be approved by the AACR.
-All e-mails, faxes, and letters generated by the CIMM/AACR Steering Committee should be copied to the AACR Staff Liaison.
+All official communications (i.e. new initiatives, new programs, etc.) coming from the Steering Committee must first be approved by the AACR.
+All emails, faxes, and letters generated by the CICR/AACR Steering Committee should be copied to the AACR staff liaison.

 Article VI.
 Amendments

 Section 1.
-Any member of CIMM/AACR may submit a written proposal to amend the Charter of CIMM/AACR.
+Any member of CICR/AACR may submit a written proposal to amend the charter of CICR/AACR.
 However, only a member of the Steering Committee may raise the amendment for consideration by the Steering Committee.

 Top of page